nus-cs2113-AY2324S1/tp/docs/team/HaoZhi.md

  * Kept up to date weekly deliverables during meetings

 **Mentoring**
- * Clarified misconceptions on workflow and application architecture in the inital few weeks
+ * Clarified misconceptions on workflow and application architecture in the initial few weeks